amrgomaaelhady/IcRegress/README.md

 # IcRegress #

-IcRegress is an incremental learning approach specifically designed for regression problems with exemplar data.
+IcRegress is an incremental learning approach specifically designed for regression problems.

 The repository has the code for the implementation of this incremental learning method, named IcRegress, as introduced in the paper, "Looking for a better fit?
 An Incremental Learning Multimodal Object Referencing Framework adapting to Individual Drivers" at IUI 2024.